 - 4 medium eggs at room temperature

-- 75 g of soft butter, diced
+- 75 g of soft butter cut into cubes

 - 170 g of milk qs